ElMassimo/js_from_routes/docs/guide/index.md

 }
 ```

-A file will be generated per controller with one path helper per exported action, although this is [fully customizable][config].
+A file will be generated per controller with one path helper per exported action, although this is [fully customizable][codegen].

 You can run <kbd>bin/rake js_from_routes:generate</kbd> to trigger generation manually.